Ranjana10/Sorting-Visualizer-/README.md

   2.3) Generation of new data (Randomly generate new data).
 4) Time and Space complexity of algorithm being visualized.

-Take a look at live version: https://kethantummala.github.io/Sorting_Visualizer/
+Take a look at live version: file:///C:/Users/HP/Desktop/Sorting_Visualizer/Sorting_Visualizer/index.html
-# duol
-# duol